simonberner/memorize21/README.md

 - [Intro to Semantic Versioning](https://www.geeksforgeeks.org/introduction-semantic-versioning/)
 - [Semantic Versioning 2.0.0](https://semver.org/)

+### In-app purchase
+- A StoreKit configuration file lets us mock and create some fake products

 ## Fastlane
 The fastest steps which I took to setup fastlane for this project were the following:
 1. Install fastlane: ```brew install fastlane```